 We’re all working to be better leaders whether we are managers, executives, project leaders, team leads, or board members.
 As I’ve spent much of the last three years working in small business, team projects, and local and national not-for-profit boards, I’ve learned a few things, or perhaps watched others struggle with success.

-As a long-time business book editor, I am the first to notice that there is truly not much new in the world of leadership.
-I’m also usually the first to call BS on concepts that are, well, not my cup of leadership tea.
-Looking for some great resources for NFP that pass my personal muster, and better, I’ve found incredibly useful?
+As a long-time business book editor, I usually say there is truly not much new in the world of leadership.
+I’m also usually the first to call out concepts that are not my cup of leadership tea.
+Looking for some great resources for business and not-for-profit leadership that pass muster?
 Try these favorites of mine:

 - Emotional Intelligence 2.0, Travis Bradberry and Jean Greaves, Did you boss make you read this in the 90s?
 EQ may be intuitive to you, or you may need some help recognizing how to better use it in leadership.
 Or, you may have to coach a valued staff member though understanding how to develop her or her instincts.